Executive Order 9066: World War II camps under the Order

+Opposition

+According to a poll conducted in March 1942, majorities of Americans believed that the internment of Japanese Americans, regardless of citizenship, was appropriate.
+Because of the widespread support for the order, public opposition to it was minimal.
+Still, there were efforts made by prominent individuals to either stop or mitigate the effects of the order.

+Norman Thomas, chairman of the Socialist Party of America, was a vocal critic of the order and worked to defend the rights of Japanese Americans.
+During the period of internment, he remained in contact with people in the camps, as well as various people and organizations involved in preserving the civil rights of Japanese Americans.
+In July 1942, Thomas published Democracy and Japanese Americans, discussing the conditions inside the camps and the legality of the order.
+In late 1943, Thomas stated of the Japanese internment that "Congress and the President have created a dangerous precedent by adopting wholesale the totalitarian theories of justice by discrimination on the basis of racial affiliation."

+Eleanor Roosevelt, who publicly stood behind the president, expressed concern in private about the necessity of the camps.
+She generally advocated for a more moderate approach to interring spies, and publicly stated the laws of the United States should apply equally to all citizens, regardless of race or nationality.

 Termination, apology, and redress

-In December 1944, President Roosevelt suspended Executive Order 9066, forced to do so by the Supreme Court decision Ex parte Endo.
+In 1943 and 1944, Roosevelt did not release those incarcerated in the camps despite the urgings of Attorney General Francis Biddle and Secretary of Interior Harold L. Ickes.
+Ickes blamed the president's failure to act on his need to win California in a potentially close election.
+In December 1944, Roosevelt suspended the Executive Order after the Supreme Court decision Ex parte Endo.
 Detainees were released, often to resettlement facilities and temporary housing, and the camps were shut down by 1946.

-In the years after the war, the interned Japanese Americans had to rebuild their lives after having suffered heavy personal losses.
-United States citizens and long-time residents who had been incarcerated lost their personal liberties; many also lost their homes, businesses, property, and savings.
-Individuals born in Japan were not allowed to become naturalized US citizens until after passage of the Immigration and Nationality Act of 1952.

-On February 19, 1976, President Gerald Ford signed a proclamation formally terminating Executive Order 9066 and apologizing for the internment, stated: "We now know what we should have known then — not only was that evacuation wrong but Japanese-Americans were and are loyal Americans.
-On the battlefield and at home the names of Japanese-Americans have been and continue to be written in history for the sacrifices and the contributions they have made to the well-being and to the security of this, our common Nation."
+On February 19, 1976, President Gerald Ford signed a proclamation formally terminating Executive Order 9066 and apologizing for the internment, stated: "We now know what we should have known then—not only was that evacuation wrong but Japanese Americans were and are loyal Americans.
+On the battlefield and at home the names of Japanese Americans have been and continue to be written in history for the sacrifices and the contributions they have made to the well-being and to the security of this, our common Nation."

 In 1980, President Jimmy Carter signed legislation to create the Commission on Wartime Relocation and Internment of Civilians (CWRIC).
 The CWRIC was appointed to conduct an official governmental study of Executive Order 9066, related wartime orders, and their effects on Japanese Americans in the West and Alaska Natives in the Pribilof Islands.